isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    states.
 In this state the server continues to respond to DHCP queries but does not send lease updates to the partner; lease updates are queued and are sent when normal communication is resumed.
-If communication does not resume, the primary server then transitions to the
+If communication does not resume within the time specified, the primary server then transitions to the
    ``partner-down`` state.
 The ``communication-recovery`` state was introduced to ensure reliable DHCP service when both active servers